malotte/rfzone/README.md

 ```
 #### Configurating

-Arguments to all applicable erlang applications are specified in "sys.config".
+Arguments to all applicable erlang applications are specified in an erlang configuration file.
 An example can be found in ["sys.config"](https://github.com/malotte/tellstick/blob/master/sys.config).<br/>

 tellstick uses a config file where the devices to control are specified.<br/>
-The device for the tellstick usb pin is also specified in this file.<br/>
+The device for the tellstick usb pin is also specified in this file.
+The identity of the device might be based on the serial number that can be found in the hardware configuration.<br/>
 Default file is ["tellstick/priv/tellstick.conf"](https://github.com/malotte/tellstick/blob/master/priv/tellstick.conf).<br/>
-Either update this file or create a new at any location and specify it in sys.config.
+Either update this file or create a new at any location and specify that in sys.config.

-#### Building using rebar
+#### Building

+Rebar will compile all needed dependencies.<br/>
 Compile:

 ```sh